PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 * track all content blocks: ``_paq.push(['trackAllContentImpressions']);``
 * track only the visible blocks: ``_paq.push(['trackVisibleContentImpressions']);`` (generally visible, not only the ones currently visible on the screen)

-For more information visit the :ref:`Content tracking<content-tracking>` section of the JS Tracker API documentation.
+For more information visit the :ref:`Content tracking<jtc-api-content-tracking>` section of the JavaScript Tracking Client API documentation.

 **But how JS tracker will know what blocks you would like to track?**
 There are two ways of marking the blocks, you should either use a ``piwikTrackContent`` CSS class or a special html attribute ``data-track-content`` on them.